 I sit in front of a monitor and the class began.
 The teacher said we were going to learn a language named “Pascal”, and she instructed us to open the “Free Pascal IDE”.
 I followed a few clicks through a cascaded menu and finally reached the item.
 A window popped out.

 The screenshot was taken on my Ubuntu recently, but at the time it was on Windows 7 and looked slightly different.
 Not many people these days have heard of the Pascal language, and fewer have seen this antique interface.

 It was the weirdest interface I had ever seen.
-The IDE was like another system trapped in a small unresizable window The command line window before Windows 10 era cannot be resized by dragging the border., with queerly rendered icons and widgets.
+The IDE was like another system trapped in a small unresizable window 2, with queerly rendered icons and widgets.
 The menu wouldn’t expand on cursor hovering.
 The editor wouldn’t scroll when I wheel my mouse.
 And most importantly, there was English everywhere, which frightened me.

 The teacher then showed us our first program to type.
 It was a simple one that reads an integer from one file, and writes its square to another.
 The code was like

 It took me quite a while to put these lines onto the screen, and more time to “save the code as a file”.
 Before the day I had no idea of what a “file” is, plus the file selector of IDE was not ergonomic at all.
 After saving I just noticed an icon with title

 program1.pas popped out in the Windows file explorer.
 Then I hit the